imzeeshan/laravel-union-paginator/README.md

   Description: simple paginator class add ability to paginate laravel union queries.
   Author: Saeed Matar (SMATAR)
   -->
-# laravel union queries paginator
+# Laravel Union Queries Paginator

-simple paginator class add ability to paginate laravel union queries.
+Simple paginator class adds the ability to paginate Laravel union queries.

 # Instruction of use
 you can use laravel facades to call Paginator class.